aurelia/aurelia/packages/__tests__/integration/test-plan.md

   - [x] bind model
   - [x] bind matcher
   - [x] bind boolean
-- [ ] card selector: displays a list of cards and applies a special css class and inline style (I know this is hypothetical, just grouping this here) on the selected card.
-Should cover `class-attribute-accessor`, `style-attribute-accessor`, and `element-attribute-observer`.
+- [x] card selector: displays a list of cards and applies a special css class and inline style (I know this is hypothetical, just grouping this here) on the selected card.
+Should cover `class-attribute-accessor`, `style-attribute-accessor`.
 Additionally, it applies a `src` attribute on the card images which should cover `data-attribute-accessor`.
 - [x] `<select>`
   - [x] single select
     - [x] simple id-value pair case